Greevee/DashBoard/README.md

 ##Installation
 There is no automatic installer yet, it's on the ToDo List!

+###Requirements
+- Teamspeak 3 Client Query Plugin has to be enabled
+- The application Pool User needs administrator privileges!
+- There must be a firewall entry for the port of the page

+###Installation Process

 - Download Visual Studio -> Load project -> Publish to an existing IIS
-- The application Pool User needs administrator privileges!
-- There must be a firewall entry for the port of the page.
+- Access the site of your ISS with /DashBoard.html (example: http://localhost:59136/DashBoard.html)

+A detailed description will follow later.

 ##Progress
-- Backend Hardware: 100%
+- Backend hardware: 100%
-- Basic HTML Page: 100%
+- Basic HTML page: 100%
-- Teamspeak Modul: 20%
+- Teamspeak module: 20%

 ##Credits